RolandHenryLaboratory/Chi-Separation/README.md

   ```MATLAB
   addpath(genpath('/data/henry17/jiuyi_datasets/Chisep_Toolbox_v1.2.1'));
   ```
-- **For Windows:** After downloading MATLAB and the χ-separation toolbox to your computer, open MATLAB and add the toolbox and all its subfolders to the MATLAB path:
+- **For Windows:** After downloading MATLAB and the chi-separation toolbox to your computer, open MATLAB and add the toolbox and all its subfolders to the MATLAB path:

   ```matlab
   addpath(genpath('C:\path\to\Chisep_Toolbox_v1.2.1'));
   ```
-### Running the χ-Separation Toolbox
+### Running the chi-Separation Toolbox

-1. After adding the toolbox to the MATLAB path, launch the χ-separation interface from the MATLAB Command Window:
+1. After adding the toolbox to the MATLAB path, launch the chi-separation interface from the MATLAB Command Window:

    ```matlab
    Chisep